 The Governors will be prepared to accept an additional 20 boys into Year 12.
 There is no limit for the number of students transferring from the school’s own Year 11 cohort.
-For entry into Year 12, a pupil is required to achieve a minimum of Grade 6 in at least five GCSE subjects and at least Grade 5 in GCSE Mathematics and English Language.
+For entry into Year 12, a pupil is required to achieve a minimum of Grade 5 in at least five GCSE subjects including GCSE Mathematics and GCSE English Language.
 In addition, a pupil must reach the published requirements for entry onto his proposed course of study.
 Requirements for individual subjects are stated on the subject pages of the school website and in Sixth Form Information Booklet.

 Should there be more external applicants who reach the required academic standard than can be accommodated after the admission of boys who have undergone statutory assessment and for whom a final statement of special educational needs (SEN) or Education, Health and Care (EHC) plan has been issued, priority will be given to ‘looked after’ boys and all ‘previously looked after’ boys and then to boys from other schools who live closest to the school.